catamphetamine/libphonenumber-js/README.md

 ## Difference from Google's `libphonenumber`

-  * Pure javascript, doesn't require any 3rd party libraries
+  * Pure javascript, doesn't require any 3rd party libraries.
-  * Metadata size is just about 75 KiloBytes while the original `libphonenumber` metadata size is about 200 KiloBytes
+  * Metadata size is just about 75 KiloBytes while the original `libphonenumber` metadata size is about 200 KiloBytes.
-  * Better "as you type" formatting (and also more iPhone-alike style)
-  * Doesn't parse alphabetic phone numbers like `1-800-GOT-MILK` as we don't use telephone sets in the XXIst century that much (and we have phonebooks in your mobile phones)
+  * Doesn't parse alphabetic phone numbers like `1-800-GOT-MILK`.
-  * Doesn't handle carrier codes: they're only used in Colombia and Brazil, and only when dialing within those countries from a mobile phone to a fixed line number (the locals surely already know those carrier codes by themselves)
+  * Doesn't parse "carrier codes": they're only used in Colombia and Brazil, and only when dialing within those countries from a mobile phone to a fixed line number.
-  * Assumes all phone numbers being `format`ted are internationally diallable, because that's the only type of phone numbers users are supposed to be inputting on websites (no one inputs short codes, emergency telephone numbers like `911`, etc.)
-  * Doesn't use `possibleDigits` data to speed up phone number pre-validation (it just skips to the regular expression check itself)
+  * Doesn't format special local-only phone numbers: ["short codes"](https://support.twilio.com/hc/en-us/articles/223182068-What-is-a-short-code-), emergency telephone numbers like `911`, etc.
-  * Doesn't distinguish between fixed line, mobile, pager, voicemail, toll free and other XXth century bullsh*t
+  * Doesn't distinguish between pager, voicemail, toll free and other XXth century stuff.
-  * Doesn't format phone numbers for "out of country dialing", e.g. `011 ...` in the US (again, just use the `+...` notation accepted worldwide for mobile phones)
+  * Doesn't format phone numbers for "out of country dialing", e.g. `011 ...` for calling from inside the US to another country.
+Just use the standard `+...` international phone numbers.
-  * Doesn't parse `tel:...` URIs ([RFC 3966](https://www.ietf.org/rfc/rfc3966.txt)) because it's not relevant for user-facing web experience
-  * When formatting international numbers replaces all braces, dashes, etc with spaces (because that's the logical thing to do, and leaving braces in an international number isn't)

 ## Installation